flipthemouse/acquisition/README.md

 # acquisition
 Forensics acquisition

-Automatic payload for Forensic Acquisition with Windows 7 and 10 using wimpmem and ftkimager, other Windows OS not tested yet.<br/>
+Automatic payload for Forensic Acquisition with Windows 7 and 10 using wimpmem and ftkimager, other Windows OS not tested yet.
-The script needs approx 20 seconds to download payload from this repo and to start the acquisition.<br/>
+The script needs approx 20 seconds to download payload from this repo and to start the acquisition.
-At the end you will have a memory.raw file and a physical disk image from your suspect on a flash-drive labeled "FORENSICS" <br/>
-in the folder SUSPECT/<Date and time of start>/<br/>
+At the end you will have a memory.raw file and a physical disk image from your suspect on a flash-drive labeled "FORENSICS" in the folder SUSPECT/<Date and time of start>/<br/>

-Prerequisites:<br/>
+##Prerequisites##:
 1) Digispark attiny85
 2) FlashDrive labeled "FORENSICS"
 3) Suspect needs Admin rights